At 5 weeks pregnant, you’re now likely to suspect you’re pregnant.

 5 weeks pregnant no symptoms

-Just because you don’t experience early pregnancy symptoms at 5 weeks doesn’t mean there’s anything wrong!
+Just because you don’t experience pregnancy symptoms every day at 5 weeks doesn’t mean there’s anything wrong!

-This is completely normal as every woman’s body responds to pregnancy hormones differently.
+This is completely normal as every woman’s body responds to the change in pregnancy hormone levels differently.

-Some women are puking early on (best not tell them you’re symptom free!) and others might have one of two signs.
+Some women have morning sickness from week 5 (best not tell them you’re symptom free!) and others might have one or two signs like mood swings and tiredness.

 5 weeks pregnant cramping

-If you’re 5 weeks pregnant and cramping, rest assured, mild cramping at this stage is quite normal.
+If you’re 5 weeks pregnant and cramping, mild cramping at this stage is quite normal.

-What causes cramping during early pregnancy, specifically when you’re 5 weeks pregnant?
+What causes cramping during pregnancy, specifically when you’re 5 weeks pregnant?

-Pregnancy is a time of radical transformation within your body – even in the early weeks.
-Your uterus is preparing to hold a growing baby, and is starting to expand.
+Pregnancy is a time of radical transformation within your body.
+Your uterus is already expanding to grow a baby.

 Prior to missing a period, some women notice cramping from implantation.